Southeast Missouri State University maintains students’ educational records in a manner

 Under the University’s Open Meetings and Open Records Policy, adopted by the Board

-identifiable individuals and personally identifiable student records.
+of identifiable individuals and personally identifiable student records.

 However, such records may be subject to public inspection and copying under the following